Big Read: Coronavirus vs the incredible human immune system

 Our immune system is a complex and beautifully cohesive network of tissues, cells and organs that we rely on each day to keep nasties like viruses, bacteria, fungi and parasites out of our bodies.

-At its tiniest level, we could picture it as a collection of unique adapted cells.
+At its tiniest level, we can picture it as a collection of unique adapted cells.

 "And when I say uniquely adapted, I'm talking about cells adapted to totally different kinds of bugs," said Le Gros, the director of the Wellington-based Malaghan Institute for Medical Research.